Salt Lake City

 Based on this public input, the Pioneer Park – Your Downtown Park Vision Plan objectives were developed to ensure the park:

+Salt Lake City and its consultant team are pleased to share the refined schematic design implementing the vision plan.
 The concept maintains the multi-use field, added in the last phase of Pioneer Park improvements in 2019, and adds other opportunities for active play with basketball and pickleball courts, an all-ages playground and an enhanced dog-park.
-Connections to nature come in the form of shaded lawn, native plantings, tree groves and a sculptural water feature.
+Connections to nature come in the form of shaded lawn, native plantings, and tree groves.

 Share "Pioneer Park Improvements" to your social network: